 Again, this is a simple solution that helps the company differentiate itself from the competition.
 The key here is that customer-centric companies often are willing to make short-term sacrifices for long-term gains.

-Personalization is becoming the cornerstone of some customer-centric businesses.
+Personalization is becoming the cornerstone of many customer-centric businesses.
 It is the ultimate practical implementation of customer knowledge for digital products.

-A key proponent of this is Netflix, who take things one step further by recommending movies based on users’ profiles and their expressed preferences within the platform.
+A notable proponent of this approach is Netflix, which takes things one step further by recommending movies based on users’ profiles and their expressed preferences within the platform.
 By giving the customer the option to provide direct feedback on their preferences, they have direct control over their experience by receiving tailored recommendations on what to watch.

 Beyond this, Netflix spent a lot of time investing into creating original content; something that racked up huge costs but allowed them to offer their users the best programming and therefore the best experience.
 Their long-term reluctance to crack down on password sharing also contributed to their customer-centric image as well as their viral growth.